Everything you need to know about SWIRL, from quick start to OEM embedding.

 SWIRL supports 100+ LLMs including OpenAI, Azure OpenAI, Anthropic Claude, Google Gemini, Mistral, and on-premises models via Ollama and compatible frameworks.
 You can switch models without changing anything else in the stack.

 Community Edition is open-source under Apache 2.0 and ideal for searching repositories that don't require authentication.
-Enterprise Edition adds the AI Search Assistant chatbot, SSO/OIDC with auto-provisioning, multi-provider LLM support (Anthropic, Cohere, and more), authenticated PageFetcher, AI insights from 1,500+ file formats, and configurable prompts.
+Enterprise Edition adds the SWIRL 5 capabilities: canonical answers (Pinned Results), the three-pass relevancy pipeline, a first-class MCP server, the hallucination warning, a business console with AI-Yield analytics, semantic caching and deduplication, SSO/OIDC with auto-provisioning, the authenticated PageFetcher with RAG across 1,500+ file formats, PII redaction, and multi-provider LLM support.
 See the SWIRL Overview.

 SWIRL runs inside your own environment - on-prem, private VPC, or your cloud tenant - via Docker Compose or Kubernetes.
 SWIRL Enterprise is also available pre-installed through the Azure Marketplace.
 See the Installation Guide and Kubernetes Guide.